-How to purchase tickets
+How to buy train tickets

 Allow plenty of time to buy your ticket, and always ask about any special offers or reduced fares.
 An advance ticket is usually cheaper than one bought on the day, but often has restrictions on your ability to change or cancel your journey.

-Some general tips and hints
+Train travel tips and hints

 A yellow line above a train window indicates a first-class compartment.
 Note that even if the train is full, you cannot sit in the first-class area without paying the full fare.